 - Drop cloth to protect surfaces (I used a black garbage bag)

-You can use alcohol ink on many different surfaces (wait until you see what I painted!), but to start you can buy a pack of special synthetic paper.
+You can use alcohol ink on many different surfaces, but to start you can buy a pack of special synthetic paper.
 Yupo is a waterproof material that comes in a nice bright white.
 It’s durable and super smooth, which makes it perfect for alcohol inks.

-I watched a few tutorials on YouTube but honestly they didn’t help because you can’t try to recreate something you see someone else make, you have to just go with the flow and the best thing to do is just play with alcohol ink!
+I watched a few tutorials on YouTube but honestly they didn’t help because you can’t try to recreate something you see someone else make, you have to just go with the flow and the best thing to do is just play with alcohol ink, as opposed to try and copy something!
 My Mom came over and we spent an afternoon just moving the inks around and that experimentation was the best way to learn about alcohol inks.

 There’s no wrong way to do this.